 Optionally you may copy the hostmon.chm file together with rcc.exe, it will serve as a local help system and

 RCC will not need to request on-line help.
-This will increase performance and make the work with RCC more convenient.

 To allow remote management of HostMonitor please follow these simple steps: